sharadcodes/iiswc-ai-ml-training/README.md

 ## ANN Code with explanation

+>Click on the copy icon after hovering mouse over the code on top right corner of the code sections below and paste them in collab notebooks

 ```python
 # Import necessary libraries
 import pandas as pd  # Import the pandas library for data manipulation